Change Password

 The INSERT statement allows you to add new nodes and edges into the graph using patterns.

-In an open graph, you can directly insert nodes and edges, and the corresponding schemas and properties will be automatically created on the fly.
-When a property is created, its value type is inferred from the first value provided.
-See the examples below:
+For an open graph, you can directly insert nodes and edges, and the labels and properties are created on the fly.

 Value Example Description